byter325/das-kalender/README.md

 npm run start
 ```

-Now you will be able to visit the web-based calendar UI under https://localhost:8080/
+Now you will be able to visit the web-based calendar interface at https://localhost:8080/

-The API documentation is available at https://localhost:8080/docs.

-### Relaunching the application
+## Relaunching the application
 To relaunch the "das kalender" application, you will need to run the following commands
 ```bash
 cd <your_path>
 npm start
 ```
-<your_path> needs to be replaced with the main directory titled something like *C:\\...\pm_project_rapla*
+<your_path> needs to be replaced with the main directory of the application titled something like *C:\\...\pm_project_rapla*

+Now you will be able to visit the web-based calendar interface at https://localhost:8080/

-## Security
+# Security

 Because of HTTPS you must have a self signed certificate / signed certificate and place it into the `security` folder with the key named `server.key` and the certificate `server.cert`